Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Under the new Trump travel ban, each country will have a different set of restrictions.
 Each is based on its level of danger towards the security of the United States.
 Here is a brief list of some of the restrictions listed in the ban.

-Unlike the previous proposed travel bans, the latest version will temporarily limit travel for 90 days.
+Unlike the previously proposed travel bans, the latest version will temporarily limit travel for 90 days.
 President Trump had originally signed his first version of the travel ban during his first week in office.
 But it was immediately met with stiff resistance from civil rights groups, including the ACLU and was ruled unconstitutional by a federal judge in Washington.

 Many foreigners may not properly understand U.S. laws and customs.
 Unfortunately, some are wrongly arrested for serious offenses, such as drug crimes, violent crimes or sex crimes.
 The legal team at Okabe & Haushalter utilizes an aggressive and comprehensive approach.
 It is part of their commitment to always protect the rights of each client and to place them in the best position to succeed.
-To learn more, contact Los Angeles law office and schedule a consultation.
+To learn more, contact the Los Angeles law office and schedule a consultation.